 The Alzheimer’s Association, New York City Chapter invites you to become an Alzheimer advocate.
 Join us and speak up for the needs and rights of people with Alzheimer’s disease and their families.

-Advocates are people with Alzheimer’s and related disorders, caregivers, friends, family members, and professionals who raise awareness and urge government to support research and care.
+Advocates can be anyone!
+This includes people with Alzheimer’s and related disorders, caregivers, friends, family members, and professionals who raise awareness and urge government to support research and care.
 Alzheimer advocates play an important role in improving the quality of care and quality of life for people with Alzheimer’s disease and their families by working to improve dementia care and services; improve access to community-based care; improve quality care in residential settings; and expand funding for research and public programs serving people with dementia.

 As an advocate, you will: